rajat693/ai-engineering/src/components/center.md

 ---
 title: Center
-description: A layout component for React & React Native that centers its children horizontally and vertically.
+description: Centers children horizontally and vertically.
+Renders as `<div>` on web and `<View>` on native and inherits all their properties.
 ---

 # Center

-A layout component for React & React Native that centers its children horizontally and vertically.
+Centers children horizontally and vertically.
+Renders as `<div>` on web and `<View>` on native and inherits all their properties and className for styling.

 ```jsx
 import { Center } from "@/components/ui/center";